 Measuring cultural diversity

-While cultural training and the celebration of festivals can help build awareness in the workplace, Dr Groutsis says that for companies to be truly committed to cultural diversity, they must put effective measurement tools in pace.
+While cultural training and the celebration of festivals can help build awareness in the workplace, Dr Groutsis says that for companies to be truly committed to cultural diversity, they must put effective measurement tools in place.
 “There needs to be a greater understanding and monitoring of the experience of culturally and linguistically diverse people in the workplace, how they are tracking in terms of career progression and what the leadership suite of a company looks like.
 This means companies can be held to account.
 We also need to have discussions about mentorships and networks,” she says.